aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 451 Unavailable For Legal Reasons

 A server operator has received a legal demand to deny access to a resource or to a set of resources that includes the requested resource.

+### 5xx Server Error

+The server failed to fulfill an apparently valid request.